squanconnor/CSC315-ECG-Project/README.md

 ## Step 2
 This step is broken into two parts.
 The first is to perform supervised learning with KNeighborsClassifier, DecisionTreeClassifier, and RandomForestClassifier using default parameters.
+The second part is to perform supervised learning with the same classifiers, but use GridSearchCV to find the optimal parameters.